naiquevin/dupenukem/README.md

     4 directories, 2 files
 ```

+Notice the dir name derived from timestamp and that the directory
+structure is preserved.
+After verifying the changes, if the user
+wishes to restore any files, it can be done easily.
+If everything
+looks good, they may easily delete the backup dir
+`~/.dupenukem/backups/20240116160509`.

 The `apply` command is idempotent i.e. if we try running the `apply`
 command once again, it will no-op.